jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_model.md

 In this README are described the model structure and how to declare/use them.
-Each model is implemented with PyTorch and when declare the class constructor require a dictionary of parameter (specific for each class).
+Each model is implemented with PyTorch and when declared, the class constructor require a dictionary of parameters (specific for each class).

 Example of generic declaraion:
 ```python